 When a person experiences trauma or develops a single disorder, their risk of developing other conditions increases significantly.
 This is because their vulnerability increases and their distress tolerance is compromised.
 It’s akin to how the immune system weakens when it becomes overburdened with illness, thereby rendering people more susceptible to multiple diseases.
 Most people who experience a substance use disorder find that it is a symptom rather than a cause and that there are one or more underlying issues.

 Substance use disorders are common concurrent disorders that often begin as attempts to self-medicate.
 If you or someone you love is turning to drugs and alcohol as a means of coping, it’s essential to reach out for help as soon as possible.

 Find Healing with Nashville Treatment Solutions

 At Nashville Treatment Solutions, we understand healing is more than kicking a habit.
 We work with every individual to identify and treat every issue by taking a holistic and evidence-based approach to healing.
-Our integrated treatment plans eliminate the need to travel from one provider to another.
+Our integrated dual diagnosis treatment in Tennessee eliminates the need to travel from one provider to another.
 We are here for you every step of the way, and we understand how depression and alcohol use can be connected and how both disorders require comprehensive treatment.

 Additionally, Nashville Treatment Solutions knows that asking for help is one of recovery’s most challenging and essential steps.
 We endeavor to make that step a little easier.
 We’re here for you and your loved ones.
 Reach out to us at 866.714.5630 to learn more about the connection between depression and alcohol abuse.